Laredo, Texas: Museums

 The Republic of the Rio Grande Museum is in the downtown historical district next to the historic La Posada Hotel.
-What was once the Capitol building now showcases memorabilia from the short lived Republic of the Rio Grande.
+What was once the capitol building now showcases memorabilia from the short lived Republic of the Rio Grande.
 It displays pictures, books, and furniture from the 19th century Laredo area, and offers guided tours for school-aged children and adults year-round.
 Because of this Republic, Laredo had flown seven flags instead of the traditional Six Flags over Texas.

-The Laredo Center for the Arts is located in downtown Laredo.
-The building houses three galleries: the Goodman Gallery, the Laredo Art League Gallery and the Lilia G. Martinez Gallery.
-The Center for the Arts, in the former City Hall offices known as "The Mercado", displays regional artwork and provides community events for children and adults.
-The Laredo Little Theater provides Laredo with live stage performances.
-The theater also hosts comedians.
+The Laredo Water Museum, opened in 2017, is a facility operated by the Laredo Utilities Department which focuses on educating the public about Laredo's water infrastructure.
+The museum is located at 2702 Anna St. next to the Jefferson Water Treatment Plant; likewise the Rio Grande.
+Some topics include: water treatment, river ecology, history along the Rio Grande, and water footprints.
+Admission is free, and operation hours can be found on their homepage.

-Imaginarium of South Texas (formerly Laredo Children's Museum), in Mall del Norte, provides a hands-on experience with science, technology, and art for Laredo's youth.
-A second museum is planned on the Texas A&M International University campus.
+The Imaginarium of South Texas (formerly Laredo Children's Museum), located in a restored building on the Laredo College Fort McIntosh Campus, is a children's museum that provides a hands-on experience with science, technology, and art for Laredo's youth.
+A second museum was planned on the Texas A&M International University campus; however there has been no further development.

 The Nuevo Santander Museum Complex is composed of restored buildings of Fort McIntosh, a historical collection of photographs of the fort, the main guardhouse, which has World War I (1914–1918) memorabilia, and a science and technology museum.

+Art and Performing Arts

+The Laredo Center for the Arts(LC4A) is a non-profit gallery located in the historic city hall and market building at the Old Mercado Plaza in downtown Laredo.
+The center consists of one gallery and a hall: the Lilia G. Martinez Gallery and the Mezzanine Hall, respectively.
+The LC4A displays artwork from regional artists and provides community events for children and adults.

+The Daphne Art Foundation is a non-profit gallery located on the intersection of Washington St. and Santa Maria Ave. in a former residence which also hosts regional artists and community events.

+The Pan American Courts Art Complex is a multipurpose event and art center which hosts alternating food trucks, art exhibitions, the MUSA Alternative Art Space, and vendors.
+The site was originally a motel, the Pan American Courts and Cafe which opened on August 8, 1946.

+The MUSA Alternative Art Space is an art gallery located at the Pan American Courts Art Complex.

+Casa Ortiz is a historic former residence which dates from the 1830s, and is used as an event venue and art gallery.

+Los Olvidados is a cafe and art gallery which hosts various artworks, performances by local musicians, and vendors markets.

+The Laredo Little Theater provides Laredo with live stage performances and hosts comedians.